Answers to Your Questions About Codependency

 An exaggerated sense of responsibility for the actions of others

-A tendency to do more than their share, all of the time
+A tendency to do more than your share, all of the time

 An extreme need for approval and recognition

-A tendency to become hurt when people don’t recognize their efforts
+A tendency to become hurt when people don't recognize your efforts

 A drive to do anything to hold on to a relationship

 A lack of trust in self and/or others